Gary Gillespie

 Gary Thompson Gillespie (born 5 July 1960) is a Scottish former professional football centre-back who played for Falkirk, Coventry City, Liverpool, Celtic and the Scotland national team.

-Playing career
+Career

 Falkirk

 Gillespie started his career with Falkirk, and captained them at 17 years of age which set a Scottish record.

 Coventry City

 Coventry City signed Gillespie in 1978 for an initial transfer fee of £40,000, rising to £75,000 on appearances.

 Liverpool

 Gillespie signed for Liverpool in 1983.
+In the 1985 European Cup final against Juventus, he conceded a controversial penalty in the 56th minute, when Michel Platini played Zbigniew Boniek through on goal, and referee André Daina judged Gillespie to have fouled him inside the penalty area, although replays later demonstrated that the foul was actually committed nearly a yard outside the area and the referee was far from the action; Platini scored the ensuing penalty, which proved to be the only goal of the match, although Juventus's victory over Liverpool was overshadowed by the Heysel Stadium disaster.

 His three goals in that double winning season all came in the same game.
 Hat-tricks are rare for defenders, but Gillespie managed one against Birmingham City on 26 April 1986 at Anfield when he scored twice from open play and completed the threesome with a penalty, after the Liverpool fans chanted his name when it was awarded – normally he would not have taken it.
 Liverpool won the game 5–0 against an already relegated side, as they moved closer to the title, which was sealed on the final day of the season with a 1–0 win at Chelsea.

 By 1988, when he partnered Alan Hansen in all but five of Liverpool's games in the league, the Anfield club were a cut above every other side, losing just twice and coasting to the title.
 In April 1989, Gillespie joined his teammates in mourning the deaths of Liverpool fans at the Hillsborough disaster, during a year in which he again was a regular feature in the team.
-This time fortunes were reversed – Liverpool won the FA Cup with an emotional victory over fierce Merseyside rivals Everton, but lost the League title to Arsenal with almost the last kick of the season.
+This time fortunes were reversed – Liverpool won the FA Cup with an emotional victory over Merseyside rivals Everton, but lost the League title to Arsenal with almost the last kick of the season.
 Gillespie missed that game, however.

 In 1990–91, with the absence and eventual retirement of Hansen due to injury, Gillespie was once again a regular in the centre of the Liverpool defence.
-He played 30 league games and scored once, remaining a regular player even after the resignation of Kenny Dalglish in February 1991 and the arrival of Graeme Souness as manager.
+He played 30 league games and scored once, remaining a regular player after the resignation of Kenny Dalglish in February 1991 and the arrival of Graeme Souness as manager.